aideveloperindia/KDSMS/README.md

+# 🚨 CLIENT DEMO VERSION 🚨

-# KDSMS - Client Demo Version
+# KDSMS - CLIENT DEMO VERSION

+⚠️ **WARNING: THIS IS A DEMONSTRATION VERSION ONLY** ⚠️

+This is a CLIENT DEMO VERSION of the Karimnagar Dairy Sales Management System (KDSMS).
+This version is created specifically for client demonstration purposes and should NOT be used for production or mixed with the actual project.

+**Key Points:**
+- This is a DEMO VERSION for client presentation
+- All data is simulated and for demonstration only
+- This version is separate from the main production project
+- Not intended for actual business use

 A comprehensive web-based application for managing daily milk sales, tracking inventory, and analyzing sales data for Karimnagar Dairy's distribution network.
-This is the client demonstration version deployed for showcase purposes.

 ## Organizational Structure